Boowman/xct-mockable/README.md

 We have the option to stub any type currently supported by Swift from `primitive types`, `custom objects` to `self`

 #### Initialisers
-Currently the `init` are being created as part of the protocol though they will are not usable at the moment.
+Currently the `init` is being created as part of the protocol though they will not be usable at the moment.

 #### Primitive properties AND objects